Thulluvadho Ilamai: Plot

-The friends spot Anitha being brought by a man to be sell her as a prostitute and Harish fight them, only to get stabbed.
-Realising that they have no other way to survive 'safely' in this world, they decide to return home.
+The friends spot Anitha being brought by a man to be sold as a prostitute.
+Harish fights them, only to get stabbed.
+Realising that they have no other way to survive safely in this world, they decide to return home.
 They finally return to their school, where the principal lectures the students' parents, blaming them for the students' escape attempt and misbehavior.
 Hearing the principal's words and her father scolding her, Pooja consumes an unnamed acid from her school lab.
 Upon hearing this, Mahesh jumps from the second floor.
 Both are rushed to the hospital and survive.
-Ignoring the parents, the rest of their class and batch mates get into the ICU to meet them.
+Ignoring the parents, the rest of their classmates get into the ICU to meet them.
 Happy that they are safe, they start laughing and mocking each other.
 The principal tells the parents that they are not worried about what happened and are happy.
 Feeling ashamed, the parents leave the children alone.

-All these are told in a flashback where Mahesh, now in the military, comes back to his school and recalls the memories.
-He had not disturbed Pooja after that and does not know where his friends are now.
-Assuring himself that they would have been well off as he is now, he gets interrupted by the principal.
-But the principal does not recognise Mahesh and walks off.
-Mahesh tells himself that the principal does not remember him as he would have seen many students in all these years.
+All these events are told in a flashback where Mahesh, now in the military, returns to his school and recalls his memories.
+He has not disturbed Pooja since then and does not know where his friends are now.
+Assuring himself that they would have been well off as he is now, he gets interrupted by the principal, but the latter does not recognise Mahesh and walks off.
+Mahesh believes the principal does not remember him because the latter would have seen many students in these years.

 Production

-Selvaraghavan, son of director Kasthuri Raja, had written the script and also directed the film.
-When his family faced financial pressures in the early 2000s with his father was out of work, and subsequently, they decided to put their remaining earnings into the film.
+Selvaraghavan, son of director Kasthuri Raja, had written the script.
+When his family faced financial pressures in the early 2000s with his father out of work, and subsequently, they decided to put their remaining earnings into the film.
 The film began production during September 2000.
 It was the debut film of Selvaraghavan's younger brother Dhanush.
-According to Prashanth, he was the original choice for Dhanush's role, but refused as he found it unsuitable due to his age.
+According to Thiagarajan, his son Prashanth was the original choice for Dhanush's role, but refused as he found it unsuitable due to his age.
 Cinematographer Arvind Krishna shot 70% of the film but left due to personal issues.

 Post-filming, the producers found it difficult to find a distributor.
 Director R. Madhesh later purchased and released the film.
 Post-release, Selvaraghavan stated that he had also directed the film but was forced to credit his more established filmmaker father as the sole director, to help the project find a distributor.
-Magizh Thirumeni, who worked as an assistant director, backed this claim, saying Kasthuri Raja spent two weeks directing the film, but later handed over direction to Selvaraghavan due to his dissatisfaction with the output, and "teenage angst" was not his comfort zone.
+Magizh Thirumeni, who worked as an assistant director, backed this claim, saying Kasthuri Raja spent two weeks directing the film, but later handed over direction to Selvaraghavan due to his dissatisfaction with the output, and feeling "teenage angst" was not his comfort zone.